Clann na nGael GAA (Cork): Origins and first match

+Clann na nGael GAA Club was founded in 1888.
 The first sign that a committee was in operation comes in February 1888.
 A letter appeared in the "Skibbereen Eagle" protesting at that newspaper's report of a match between the O'Connell's club (a Drimoleague-Drinagh combination) and the Geraldine Club (Leap).
 The letter was signed John J. McCarthy, Hon.
 Secretary with John Beamish stepping into the vacant position.

-Reflecting that Clann na nGael is a Drimoleague–Drinagh team that plays together for the entire parish, the first match played was also a Drimoleague-Drinagh combination.
-The first match played by a team representing the entire parish took place in Drinagh between Drimoleague-Drinagh (O’Connells) and Leap (Geraldines) in Drinagh.
-The ball was thrown in at 3 o'clock after O’Connells won the toss.
+The first match played by a team representing the entire Drimoleague–Drinagh parish took place in Drinagh between Drimoleague-Drinagh (O'Connells) and Leap (Geraldines) in Drinagh.
+The ball was thrown in at 3 o'clock after O'Connells won the toss.
 Reflecting a practice at the time, where clubs adopted patriotic names to show their nationalistic beliefs, the team was known as "O'Connells" in honour of Daniel O'Connell.
+In its early days, the club played in Walties Field.